swcarpentry/DEPRECATED-boot-camps/testing/TDD.md

 For example, given DNA strand GTCA, the cDNA is CAGT.

-So, let's write a `complement` function that creates the cDNA strand, given a DNA strand in a string.
-We'll use TDD, so to start, let's create a file `test_cdna.py` and add a test,
+We can then create its *antiparallel* by calculating the *inverse* of the sequence, by reversing it.
+So, the anti-parallel of GTCA is TGAC.

+Let's write a function to calculate this antiparallel.
+Now, before, we had our code and wrote some tests.
+This time we're going to turn this on it's head and try some test-driven development.

+[Test driven development](http://www.amazon.com/Test-Driven-Development-By-Example/dp/0321146530) (TDD), proposed by Kent Beck, is a philosophy and approach where we write code by *writing the tests first*, then write the code to make the tests pass.
+If a new feature is needed, another test is written and the code is expanded to meet this new use case.
+This continues until the code does what is needed.
+This can be summarised as red-green-refactor:

+ * Red - write tests based on requirements.
+They fail as there is no code!
+ * Green - write/modify code to get tests to pass.
+ * Refactor code - clean it up.

+By writing tests first, we're forced to think about what our code should do.
+In contrast, in writing our code then tests, we risk testing what the code actually *does*, rather than what it *should* do.

+TDD operates on the YAGNI principle (You Ain't Gonna Need It) to avoid developing code for which there is no need.

+So, back to our example.
+We'll start by creating a file `test_dnautils.py` and import our function,

-    from cdna import complement
+    from dnautils import antiparallel

+And then run `nosetests`,

+    $ nosetests test_dnautils.py

+This fails as not only are there no tests, there's no module or function.
+Let's create a file, `dnautils.py`, and add a function that does nothing,

-    def test_complement_a():
+    def antiparallel(sequence):
-        assert_equals complement('A') == 'T'
+        """
+        Calculate the antiparallel of a DNA sequence.

+        @param sequence: a DNA sequence expressed as an upper-case string.
+        @return antiparallel as an upper-class string.
+        """
+        pass

+And let's run the tests to date,

+    $ nosetests test_dnautils.py

+Zero tests, as we expected!
+Nnow we need to add some tests.
+Someone propose a test...

+OK we'll add that test...

-And let's run the test,
+And let's run the tests to date,

-    $ nosetests test_cdna.py
+    $ nosetests test_dnautils.py

-Which fails as we have no function!
-So, let's create a file `cdna.py`.
-Our initial function to get the tests to pass could be,

-    def complement(sequence):
-        return 'T'
+This fails as our function does nothing.
+So let's change it to pass...

-This is simplistic, but the test passes.
-Now let's add another test,
+Now let's add another test...someone give me one...

-    def test_complement_c():
-        assert complement('C') == 'G'

-To get both our tests to pass, we can change our function to be,
+To get both our tests to pass, we can change our function to be...

-    def complement(sequence):
-        if (sequence == 'A'):
-            return 'T'
-        else:
-            return 'G'

-Now, add some more tests.
-Don't worry about `complement` just now.
+Now, add some more tests to `test_dnautils.py` but do not make any more changes to `dnautils.py` or your function, yet.

-Let's discuss the tests you've come up with.
+Let's discuss the tests you've come up with...

-Now update `complement` to make your tests pass.
-You may want to reuse some of the logic of `calculate_weight`!
+Now update `antiparallel` to make your tests pass...

 When we're done, not only do we have a working function, we also have a set of tests.
 There's no risk of us leaving the tests "till later" and then never having time to write them.

+We now may want to spend time refactoring our function to clean up our code.
+We can do this with the security of our tests which allow us to detect if any changes we make introduce a bug.

 Previous: [Testing in practice](RealWorld.md) Next: [Conclusions and further information](Conclusion.md)